SergeiDudyuk/bitrix-base-project/README.md

 # bitrix-base-project
-Example of how I implement Bitrix apps in terms of structure and DevOps things
+Example of how I implement Bitrix apps in terms of structure and DevOps things.

+Implementation coming soon...